 - Reduced interconnections

-Static Application – An application where flex circuits are needed only to install the circuit and fit it into its application (also known as flex-to-fit or flex-to-install).
+Static Application – An application where the flex circuit is only required to flex during installation in order to fit it into its application (also known as flex-to-install).

 - Rolled annealed (RA) copper